Streamlinelv/cartbounty/README.md

 Once a user reaches WooCommerce "Thank you" page - the abandoned cart is automatically removed from the table since the cart is no longer considered as abandoned (regardless of the order status).
 In this case you can see all of the submitted user data under WooCommerce > Orders.

+If you would like to send automated abandoned cart recovery emails to orders that have not been paid for (orders with status "Pending payment", "On Hold", "Canceled"), please consider [upgrading to Pro](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce").

 ## Screenshots

 ![Location of CartBounty after activation](https://ps.w.org/woo-save-abandoned-carts/assets/screenshot-1.jpg "Location of CartBounty after activation")